aspizu/tshu/docs/index.md

 ### Exit code and check

-By default, awaiting a command returns the exit code. [shl.CommandError][] is raised when a command returns a non-zero exit code.
+By default, awaiting a command returns the exit code. [tshu.CommandError][] is raised when a command returns a non-zero exit code.
 To disable this behaviour, either pass `check=False` to `sh` or set `sh.check = False` to disable checking globally.